amar528/amar528.github.io/leetcode-75/README.md

 incrementing when a match is found, also decrementing a count. when the count reaches 0 at the end of an iteration, we can return True. if we do not reach this point, then the result must be False 32ms beats 79%/40%

+### 1679 - Max Number of K Sum Pairs
+2 pointer approach, left = 0, right = n - 1, while left < right.
+Sort the integer array.
+For each iteration, see if the sum the 2 pointer values == k.
+If so, we increment count and move both pointers towards each other,
+If the sum is greater, we move the right pointer towards the middle.
+If the sum is smaller, we move the left pointer towards the middle.
+482ms beats 85%/49%